stacksimplify/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-03-UserMgmtService/README.md

 ## Step-01: Introduction
+- We are going to deploy a **User Management Microservice** which will connect to MySQL Database schema **usermgmt** during startup.
+- Then we can test the following APIs
+  - Create Users
+  - List Users
+  - Delete User
+  - Health Status

 | Kubernetes Object  | YAML File |
 | ------------- | ------------- |
 | Deployment, Environment Variables  | 06-UserManagementMicroservice-Deployment.yml  |